Do Go On - 407 - The Real Pocahontas

 I'm not just horny.

-I just are quite like her.
+I just, I quite like her.

 She's beautiful.